SecureNetworkManagement/Powershell-SMBShareScanner/Readme.md

    Using WMI to query the number of open connections to Shares on local or remote systems Then adding this information to the basic win32_share info

-Start-SMBShareScanner.ps1
+Start-SMBShareScanner.bat

-This is a simple PowerShell wrapper for a run as command for when you  share your script with someone who can't right click and choose runas ...
+This is a simple batch script wrapper for a runas command for when you share your script with someone who can't right click and choose runas ...
 Seriously, we had to do this for a 'Sys Admin'